filecoin-project/specs/content/glossary/_index.md

 ## Pledged Storage

 Storage capacity (in terms of [sectors](glossary#sector))that a miner has promised to reserve for the Filecoin network via [Proof-of-Replication](glossary#proof-of-replication-porep) is termed _pledged storage_.

-## Polling Time

-Security Parameter.
-Polling time is the time between two online PoReps in a PoSt proof.

 ## Power